U.S. Fed to let bank leverage exemption expire this month, will review rule

 He added, however, that the planned review of the leverage ratio “should alleviate concerns that this is a final decision.”

-To ease stress in the Treasury market and to encourage bank lending as American households and businesses struggled amid lockdowns, the Fed last April excluded U.S. Treasuries and central bank deposits from the leverage ratio until March 31.
+To ease Treasury market stress and encourage banks to lend to Americans struggling amid lockdowns, the Fed last April excluded Treasuries and central bank deposits from the leverage ratio until March 31.

-Uncertainty over whether the Fed would stick to that expiration date has added to recent anxiety in fixed income markets.
-Analysts and bank lobby groups have warned that allowing the rule to expire could push banks to pull back from government debt and lending more broadly, potentially sparking another bout of market turmoil.
+Uncertainty over whether it would stick to that expiration date has compounded anxiety in fixed income markets.
+Banks have warned that allowing the rule to expire could push them to pull back from buying government debt and from lending, potentially sparking another bout of market turmoil.

-The issue has become an unlikely political hot potato, with powerful Democrats pressuring Fed Chair Jerome Powell to deny Wall Street what they say is an unwarranted break given big banks have plenty of cash to buy back shares and issue dividends.
+The issue has become a political hot potato, with powerful Democrats pressuring Fed Chair Jerome Powell to deny Wall Street what they say is an unwarranted break that could increase systemic risks.
+They point out that big banks have plenty of cash to buy back shares and issue dividends.

-On Friday, Fed officials said they were confident that allowing the exemption to expire would not impair Treasury market liquidity or cause disruption because the Treasury market had stabilized and big banks have high levels of capital.
+“This is a victory for lending in communities hit hard by the pandemic, and for the stability of our financial system,” said Democratic Senator Sherrod Brown, who had previously warned the Fed that extending the exemption would be a “grave error.”

 The U.S. 10-year Treasury yield rose slightly Friday morning to 1.7353%, indicating some initial concern over the news.

-The leverage ratio was adopted after the 2007-2009 financial crisis as an extra safeguard to prevent big banks from manipulating other capital rules.
+The leverage ratio was adopted after the 2007-2009 financial crisis as a safeguard to prevent big banks from manipulating other capital rules.
 It requires them to hold additional capital against assets regardless of their risk.

 But the ratio is rapidly becoming the primary limit on banks’ balance sheets which have swelled as a result of the Fed pumping cash into the economy amid the pandemic.

-In the last year, the Fed has nearly doubled the size of its balance sheet to more than $7.7 trillion through the purchase of around $3.4 trillion in bonds.
+In the last year, the Fed has nearly doubled its balance sheet to more than $7.7 trillion through around $3.4 trillion in bond purchases.
 That extraordinary intervention along with near-zero interest rates aims to keep money flowing through the banking system.

 As a result, bank deposits at the Fed, known as reserves, have sky-rocketed to $3.9 trillion since the pandemic began, according to Fed data from Thursday, and are expected to increase by another $2 trillion before the Fed pares back stimulus efforts.